mohamad-shadfar/Time-Schedule/README.md

       plot the result and campare your state each month. its clear that less black color is better to see in your result

+ important :
+ be aware to change the direction to your local computer in below line of code :

+ exists = os.path.isfile('/home/mohi/Desktop/data.txt')

  note :

  1. after 30 day your records will be deleted if you enter--->yes